-The second thing that you will want to keep in mind is choosing the right broker if you plan on shorting penny stocks.
-There are certain brokerages that are better at obtaining penny stock shares to short.
-A few of them would be Think or Swim, Interactive Brokers, Sago Trading and maybe Zecco.
-If you do not plan on shorting penny stocks then any discount brokerage where you commissions are $8 or less would be a good choice.
+The second thing that you will want to keep in mind is if you plan on shorting penny shares.
+There are certain brokerages that are better at obtaining shares to short.
+Penny stock whizzkid broker is Think or Swim, Interactive Brokers, Sago Trading and Zecco.
+If you do not plan on short selling companies then any discount brokerage where your commissions are $8 or less would be a good choice.

 Practice Diversification at the Start of Trading

 I am not a big fan of diversification.
 I prefer to manage only a few stock picks at a time and watch them closely.
 With the being said, I would recommend that the beginning penny stock trader practice diversification.
 Until you have learned to trade and have honed your craft you will not want to put large chunks of your trading capital on an individual trade.
 Until you have learned to control the emotions of fear and greed you are putting yourself at risk.
 I would recommend never committing more than 10% of your trading capital to any one trade when you are new to trading.
 Once you are more comfortable with what you are doing and have shown the ability to cut losers before they become a drag on your account you can consider increasing the amount that you commit to any one trade.